Walks in Herts with kids: Watton at Stone circular walk

 Family friendly and buggy friendly walk in Hertfordshire

 As a number of Hertfordshire friends have asked me to recommend a buggy-friendly walk, I thought I’d write up this circular amble along the country lanes and tracks of Watton at Stone, near Hertford.
 The walk passes through woodland and farmland and it’s great for a family stroll or as a refreshing morning’s walk if you’ve been awake half the night with a young baby.
-There are plenty of ways to extend it and there are lots of woods to dive into for den building, bluebell admiring (mid April to mid May) or welly-muddying.

 Where to start the walk and where to park